tjaeni01/tjaeni01.github.io/backpack/README.md

 'python3 backpack.py'.
 The algorithm runs as expected and gets the correct answer most of them time, but not every time.
 Usually when the incorrect answer is obtained, a mutation occured to get it there.

+The weights and values of the items in the backpack are hardcoded into the program, but can easily be editted to accept user input.